ringuh/babelnovel-discord/README.md

 * **create announcable roles** and allow users to **request and remove** those roles them by **theirselves**
 * **list latest chapters** on babelnovel.com

+### if you wish to disable role-commands just disable bots access to "MANAGE_ROLES"

 &nbsp;

 ---